kshitijl/attiny-ir-remote/README.md

 sounds impressive but is actually laughably pitiful.
 It is several orders of magnitude away from good.
 So 3200 button presses sounds pretty good to me but maybe it's awful.

+## Soldering and bringup

+## Why did using a raw photodiode fail?

+There are several things the TSOP+TSAL combo is doing better than my first attempt.
+First and most fundamentally, I now believe that the raw signal from a photodiode probably goes through a lot of gain.
+I probably _was_ getting a signal, just very weak.

+But gain leads to noise.
+They use two ways to reduce the noise.
+First, there's a physical covering on the sensor that filters away things that aren't in a certain band of wavelengths (within the infrared region).
+Second, they filter away everything that isn't 38KHz.

+Finally, the LED itself is a beast.
+It can deal with 100mA continuously, and 200mA when flashing 38KHz with a duty cycle of 50%.

+It will be very interesting to apply these lessons by trying to build a sensor in the same style that can achieve signalling across a room.